ibm-cloud-docs/Cloudant/api/search.md

 Analyzers are settings that define how to recognize terms within text.
 Analyzers can be helpful if you need to [index multiple languages](#language-specific-analyzers).

-Here's the list of generic analyzers that are supported by Cloudant search:
+Here's the list of generic analyzers that are supported by {{site.data.keyword.cloudantfull}} search:

 Analyzer     | Description
 -------------|------------